 If, for any reason, our fundraising practices have not met acceptable standards we would like to hear from you.
 We will acknowledge your complaint within 5 working days and provide a full response within 20 working days.

-To make a complaint, please contact Debbie Florence, Head of Community Fundraising, at [email protected] or call 01480 371060 (option 2).
+To make a complaint, please contact Debbie Florence, Senior Supporter Care Officer, at email@example.com or call 01480 371060 (option 2).
 Alternatively you can write to us at: Magpas Air Ambulance, Centenary House, St Mary’s Street, Huntingdon, Cambs, PE29 3PE.

 If you feel you have not received a satisfactory response to your complaint you can contact the Fundraising Regulator